• Level of education

 Description

-Immunotechnology is a field of biotechnology which uses knowledge of fundamental immunology to develop technological methods for therapeutic, diagnostic or analytical purposes.
-This course will show how immunotechnology can be used at different stages in the biomanufacturing of a biomedicine product, from research and development to quality control.
+Immunotechnology is a field of biotechnology that uses knowledge of fundamental immunology to develop methods and technologies for therapeutic, diagnostic, or analytical purposes.
+This course unit will provide an understanding of how immunotechnology can be used at different stages of the bioproduction of a biomedicine, from the research and development stage to the quality control stage.

 Read more